magoodsell/Matthew_Goodsell_resume/docs/index.md

 __First American Docutech__,  Data Analyst

 * Communicate with CRM employees to understand the needs of a report and created reports in SSRS
-* Created 4 reports to help new team members in the onboarding process
+* Created 4 powerpoint reports to help new team members in the onboarding process
 * Condensed 3 queries to create a mulitple dashboards in PowerBi

 `September - December 2020 `